 1. Motherboard and computer case

-In today’s market, you can get a computer case in just about every size imaginable.
-However, with all this amount of choice comes the responsibility of ensuring that your motherboard will fit into it correctly.
+In today’s market, you can get a PC case in almost every size imaginable.
+However, with all these choices comes the responsibility of ensuring that your motherboard will fit correctly.

-Assuming you have chosen your computer case first, you will have to look at the manufacturer’s website with your case’s product page.
+Assuming you have chosen your PC case first, you will have to look at the manufacturer’s website with your case’s product page.

-Under the specifications, they will have a list of all the sizes of motherboard it can support.
+Under the specifications, they will have a list of all the sizes of motherboards it can support.

 The same goes for the motherboard.
-Again, there will be a size specified for the motherboard, so you won’t have to guess whether or not it will be compatible or not.
+Again, there will be a size specified for the motherboard, so you won’t have to guess whether or not it will be compatible.

 The ideal scenario is to try and get an ATX-sized motherboard to fit and if the case is smaller, go down in motherboard size until it can fit into your case’s maximum allowed size.

-Going too small with your motherboard when it isn’t necessary will cut down the amount of IO that the motherboard can provide.
+Going too small with your motherboard when it isn’t necessary will reduce the amount of IO it can provide.

-It will mean fewer connectivity options for all types of connections, in general.
-Some cheaper models of motherboards can be larger and yet offer less connectivity in more rare instances.
+It will mean fewer connectivity options for all types of connections.
+In rare instances, some cheaper motherboard models can be larger yet offer less connectivity.